tasmota/docs/docs/ADC.md

 ```

 !!! warning
-     Careful when setting ADC as Button, if there is constant voltage on the pin it might register as a [long press](Buttons-and-Switches#long-press) and reset the device to firmware defaults
+     Be careful when setting ADC as a 'Button', if there is a constant voltage to the pin it might register as a [long press](Buttons-and-Switches#long-press) and reset the device to firmware defaults.

 ### Commands